Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: The proposed method

 \subsection{Quantum convolutional autoencoder (QCAE)}

 In this study, we introduce the QCAE architecture designed for image denoising.
 Leveraging the CCAE model as its foundation, the QCAE incorporates a QAOA circuit to replace the CCAE’s latent space.
-The QCAE process involves several key stages: i) initializing the input image data, ii) introducing noise to the input image data to generate a noisy input, iii) encoding the input image data into a quantum state, iv) using a QAOA circuit to manipulate the quantum state, v) measuring the output of the QAOA circuit, and vi) generating denoised input image data through a classical decoder based on the QAOA circuit measurement results~\cite{hassan2024quantum}.
+The QCAE process involves several key stages: i) pre-processing the input image data, which includes normalizing pixel values to the [0, 1] range, ii) introducing Gaussian noise to the input image data to generate a noisy input, iii) transforming the noisy input through classical convolutional layers to produce a latent representation, which is then encoded into a quantum state, iv) using a QAOA circuit to manipulate the quantum-encoded latent vector, v) measuring the output of the QAOA circuit, and vi) generating denoised input image data through a classical decoder based on the QAOA circuit measurement results~\cite{hassan2024quantum}.
 Fig.~\ref{fig:qcae} showcases the QCAE architecture and the steps involved in image denoising.
-Given a random noise-generating function $S$, the process involves taking an input data $x$ and subjecting it to the influence of $S$ to produce a noisy input image data version represented as $S(x)$.
+Given a random Gaussian noise-generating function $S$, the process involves taking an input data $x$ and subjecting it to the influence of $S$ to produce a noisy input image data version represented as $S(x)$.
 Subsequently, this noisy input $S(x)$ serves as the input for the QCAE.
-A proficient QCAE model should be capable of efficiently handling noisy images, adeptly processing them to reconstruct the original image, all the while eliminating any undesirable noise.